 Programs & Initiatives

-The Student Diversity & Multicultural Affairs office offers a unique leadership development experience for students.
+The Center for Diversity and Inclusion office offers a unique leadership development experience for students.
 Rooted in the foundation of Jesuit values and the Ignatian Pedagogical Paradigm, we prepare students to lead from an ethical compass, working towards the common good and a collective vision and imagination of a better world.

 The spaces and programs we create and sustain are developed to validate and affirm all orientations, gender identities, gender expressions, lack thereof, or combination of any of those social identities.

 USP is a campus wide initiative designed to foster Rambler community, build awareness on issues related to undocumented student experiences at Loyola, bolster on-campus support for and the inclusion of undocumented students.

 STEP is a cohort-based transition program that centers equity-assets based approaches to skill development and seeks to amplify the skills and lived experiences participants already possess.

 CDI is committed to elevating the critical consciousness of the student body.
 To that end we offer a series of workshops, trainings, and opportunities to learn, unlearn, and grow.